jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   - **responsible Minister** means the Minister or Ministers who give a direction in accordance with this subpart and Part 5 of Schedule 1, namely,—
     (a) the Minister of Conservation, in the case of a regional coastal plan:
     (b) both the Minister and the Minister of Conservation, in the case of a proposed planning instrument that is to encompass matters within the jurisdiction of both those Ministers:
-    (c) the Minister, in every other case.
+    (c) the Minister, in every other case
+  - **SPP panel** means an independent hearings panel of 1 or more independent commissioners established under clause 83 of Schedule 1.
+(4) See also Part 1 of Schedule 3C, which provides a process for Auckland Council to prepare an Auckland housing planning instrument using the streamlined planning process.

-### 80C Application to responsible Minister for direction
+### 80C Application to responsible Minister for direction relating to planning instrument
 (1) If a local authority determines that, in the circumstances, it would be appropriate to use the streamlined planning process to prepare a planning instrument, it may apply in writing to the responsible Minister in accordance with clause 75 of Schedule 1 for a direction to proceed under this subpart.
-(2) However, a local authority may apply for a direction only if the planning instrument or proposed planning instrument is not a freshwater planning instrument and the local authority is satisfied that the application satisfies at least 1 of the following criteria:
+(2) However, a local authority may apply for a direction only if the planning instrument or proposed planning instrument is not a listed planning instrument or freshwater planning instrument and the local authority is satisfied that the application satisfies at least 1 of the following criteria:
   (a) the proposed planning instrument will implement a national direction:
   (b) as a matter of public policy, the preparation of a planning instrument is urgent:
   (c) the proposed planning instrument is required to meet a significant community need:
   (d) a plan or policy statement raises an issue that has resulted in unintended consequences:
   (e) the proposed planning instrument will combine several policy statements or plans to develop a combined document prepared under section 80:
+  (ea) the proposed planning instrument will remove or enable the removal of heritage protection (other than that provided by a heritage order) from buildings or structures that are listed in a heritage list in a plan:
-  (f) the expeditious preparation of a planning instrument is required in any circumstance comparable to, or relevant to, those set out in paragraphs (a) to (e).
+  (f) the expeditious preparation of a planning instrument is required in any circumstance comparable to, or relevant to, those set out in paragraphs (a) to (ea).
 (3) In relation to a private plan change accepted under clause 25(2)﻿(b) of Schedule 1, a local authority must obtain the agreement of the person requesting the change before the local authority applies for a direction under this section.
 (4) If an application is made under this section, it must be submitted to the responsible Minister before the local authority gives notice—
   (a) under clause 5 or 5A of Schedule 1, in relation to a proposed planning instrument; or (b)
   (c) under clauses 25(2)﻿(a)﻿(i) and 26(b) of Schedule 1, in relation to a request for a private plan change.
+(5) In this section and clause 78(3B) of Schedule 1,—
+  - **building** has the meaning given in section 6 of the Heritage New Zealand Pouhere Taonga Act 2014
+  - **heritage list** means a schedule or other part of a plan that lists any buildings or structures that are subject to heritage protection under the plan.

+### 80CA Notice to responsible Minister for direction relating to listed planning instrument
+If a local authority is required by direction given under section 25A(5) to prepare a listed planning instrument, it must notify the responsible Minister in accordance with clause 75A of Schedule 1 for a direction to use the streamlined planning process to prepare the instrument.

+### 80CB Local authority may apply to use same streamlined planning process to progress matters in different instruments
+A local authority that notifies the responsible Minister for a direction to prepare a listed planning instrument using the streamlined planning process (under section 80CA or clause 5(1) of Schedule 3C) may also apply to the Minister (under section 80C) for a direction to prepare another planning instrument using that same streamlined planning process.

 ### Subpart 5A — Intensification planning instruments and intensification streamlined planning process

 ### 80D What this subpart and Part 6 of Schedule 1 do
 This subpart and Part 6 of Schedule 1 provide a process for the preparation of an IPI by a specified territorial authority in order to achieve an expeditious planning process.

+### 80DA Process for Auckland Council and Christchurch City Council to withdraw IPIs
+(1) Part 1 of Schedule 3C sets out a process by which Auckland Council may withdraw its IPI.
+(2) Part 2 of Schedule 3C sets out a process for the responsible Minister to approve the withdrawal of Christchurch City Council’s IPI.

 **Intensification planning instruments**